I flatlay quite often on my Instagram page, cannot lie and you know it if you’re following me on Instagram.

 Based on the likes and comments I get I’m quite convinced you guys love them and I have been asked a couple of times what apps I use to edit my photos but also how I put my flatlays products together.
 So yeah, today it’s all about how I flatlay and the applications I cannot live without.

-HOW I FLATLAY
+HOW TO FLATLAY

-I always do my flatlay with an item I want to highlight.
+I always do my flatlay with an item/ or items I want to highlight.
 I will then look around my room and see what other items could join the “start” product.
 I do this keeping in mind things have to be cohesive and logic.
 I usually throw in 3 to 6 different items ( lipsticks, cameras, magazines, sunglasses, food etc … ).
 Depending on my mood or how I think the flatlay will look the best, I opt for a square arrangement, or something more carefree as if things were just thrown in the flatlay randomly ( which is not the case obviously , nothing in a flatlay is really random lol).

-THE APPS I USE
+THE APPLICATIONS I USE TO EDIT MY PHOTOS

 I love simple things , and this applies to how I edit as well.
 I currently use two applications when I edit my pictures: SNAPSEED and VSCO.
 From time to time, more like rarely , I add a little bit of editing from the good old Instagram filters ( Ludwig being my favourite ).
 I really pay attention to my overall feed appearance.
 I want it to have a certain tone and consistence.
 So read through on why I love the above mentioned apps and the order in which I use them.